 All appeals are first reviewed by the RAC, which is comprised of two representatives from Student Affairs and one from Business & Finance.
 The RAC will forward a non-binding recommendation to the Chief Budget Officer, the President's designee (Designee) for determining residency appeals at the University.
+The Designee has the authority to waive any requirement, set forth in the policy, if it has been determined to create an unjust result.
 The Designee will provide a written letter to the student which serves as the University's final decision on the matter.

 There may be times when either the RAC or the Designee will request additional information to clarify the appeal.
 In such cases, the Tuition Residency Office will contact the student and request that information.

 Additionally, a student may seek an appointment with the Designee to discuss the appeal, but they will need to have already presented both the appeal and all documentation to the University and the RAC will need to have made its recommendation.
-Although the Designee has full authority to make the final decision, all appeals are to follow the due process as established by University practices and procedures for tuition residency appeals.
+Although the Designee has full authority to make the final decision and the authority to waive any requirement that creates an unjust result, all appeals are to follow the due process as established by University practices and procedures for tuition residency appeals.